acmp/mmwave/README.md

 <img src="https://github.com/acmp/mmwave/blob/main/mmwave_render.png?raw=true" style="width:150px">

 YAML is from:

-  (I Really need to find this URL and update this file) Theres some good info here, but its not what i used. still looking for that: https://community.home-assistant.io/t/ld2410-esphome-tips/477058/100
+  Theres some good info here, but its not what i used. still looking for that: https://community.home-assistant.io/t/ld2410-esphome-tips/477058/100